Vietnam eVisa for Cruise Ship Passengers: Complete Guide 2026

 How to Apply for the eVisa

-Always print a physical copy of your eVisa.
-Port authorities often require a paper copy to process your disembarkation quickly.
+It is required to print a physical copy of the eVisa.
+Port authorities typically mandate a paper copy for disembarkation processing.

 Frequently Asked Questions